ku-nal-g/ng-demos/template-driven-forms/README.md

 # TemplateDrivenForms

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This project was done on 20/01/2022

+To run the project
+Download the angular project
+Unzip the project.
+Suppose, your angular project name is my-app.
+After Unzip, open the project folder.
+Press Shift + Mouse Right click on background
+You will see Open Powershel/Open Window Here on the popup Menu Write the command: npm install or npm i
+After installing npm, write the command: ng serve or ng serve -open or ng serve -o Done!

 ## Development server